 Other notable articles by Sales include 2010’s “The Suspects Wore Louboutins” for Vanity Fair, which tells the story of a group of California teens who burglarized the homes of Hollywood celebrities between 2008 and 2009.
 Sales’ article became the basis for the 2013 Sofia Coppola film The Bling Ring starring Emma Watson.

-Sales’ best-known celebrity pieces include profiles of Courtney Love, Taylor Swift, Angelina Jolie, Gwyneth Paltrow, Lindsay Lohan, Paris Hilton, Hugh Hefner, Donald Trump, Damien Hirst and Randy and Evi Quaid.
+Sales’ best-known celebrity stories include profiles of Courtney Love, Taylor Swift, Angelina Jolie, Jennifer Lopez (in the piece where she was first called J-Lo), Gwyneth Paltrow, Lindsay Lohan, Paris Hilton, Hugh Hefner, Donald Trump, Damien Hirst and Randy and Evi Quaid.
 Her 1998 story on Leonardo DiCaprio, “Leo, Prince of the City,” has been recognized as one of the most memorable celebrity profiles of the last several decades.

 Sales’ other notable crime stories include 2007’s “The Golden Suicides,” about the double suicide of artists Jeremy Blake and Theresa Duncan, and 2003’s “Somebody Hung My Baby,” which uncovered evidence suggesting that the hanging death of Feraris “Ray” Golden in Belle Glade, Florida, was not a suicide, as had been widely reported.
 After the publication of Sales’ story, the police chief of Belle Glade resigned.
 In 2015 Sales covered the tragic mass shooting of the Iranian rock band the Yellow Dogs by a former bandmate.